kretowicz14/docusaurus/hardware/case.md

 Follow the instructions in this video to assemble the case with the boards.

-<iframe src="https://www.youtube.com/embed/KZuwtOQaxaY" frameborder="0" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true" width="640" height="480"></iframe>
+<iframe src="https://www.youtube.com/embed/KZuwtOQaxaY" frameBorder="0" allowFullScreen="true" webkitallowfullscreen="true" mozallowfullscreen="true" width="640" height="480"></iframe>

 ## Temperature distribution